Nick Pope (footballer): International career

 Pope was called up to the England national team for the first time on 15 March 2018.
 He was named in the 23-man England squad for the 2018 FIFA World Cup.
 Pope made his debut on 7 June 2018 as a 65th-minute substitute as England beat Costa Rica 2–0 in a pre-tournament friendly.
 He made his first competitive international appearance in a 4–0 win against Kosovo for the final game in UEFA Euro 2020 qualifying on 17 November 2019.
 In March 2021, after England defeated Albania 2–0, Pope became the first goalkeeper to keep a clean sheet in his first six appearances for the country.
 Pope was selected for England's 2022 FIFA World Cup squad, but was an unused substitute behind Jordan Pickford as the team reached the quarter-finals.

 Personal life

 Pope's long-term girlfriend is Shannon Horlock, daughter of former footballer Kevin Horlock.
-They have two children, including a daughter.
+They have two children.